iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ## Files and Namespaces

-The code in Clojure projects is structured into namespaces defined in files.
+The code in Clojure projects is structured into namespaces which are defined in the code files.
 Usually each file corresponds to a single namespace identified by the path of the file.
 For example, the file `foo/bar/baz.clj` could contain the namespace `foo.bar.baz`.
 This is slightly different from Java, where directories correspond to namespaces (packages) and files